 16 Marlborough was not listed in the 1919 Blue Book.

-By the 1919-1920 winter season, it was the home of Joseph Warren Merrill, Jr., and his wife, Marion Louise (Raymond) Merrill.
-They also maintained a residence in Manchester.
-He was a trustee of estates.
+By the 1919-1920 winter season, it was the home of Joseph Warren Merrill, Jr., a trustee of estates, and his wife, Marion (Marie) Louise (Raymond) Merrill.
+They had lived at the Copley Plaza Hotel during the previous season, and at 270 Clarendon during the season before that.
+They also maintained a home, Rockhurst, in Manchester, Massachusetts, and a second home in Hamilton.

 On May 1, 1922, 16 Marlborough was purchased from Marion Merrill by Miss Cornelia Frost, who maintained it as a lodging house.
 She had lived at 140 Beacon the previous year with her mother, Harriet (Bradstreet) Frost Lane, the widow of Joseph Frost and of Charles L. Lane (Harriet Lane died in June of 1922).